 Grind the cumin, coriander and mustard seeds lightly in a pestle and mortar, then add to the pan, along with the turmeric and garam masala and cook for 1 minute.

 Add the lentils, tomatoes, coconut milk and stock, then stir to combine.
-Season with salt and pepper and cook on a low heat for 20-25 minutes until reduced and thick.
+Season with salt and pepper and cook on a medium/low heat for 15-20 minutes until reduced and thick.

-Stir in the lemon juice and spinach, then cook for a further 3 minutes.
+Stir in the lemon juice and spinach until it wilts.

 Serve warm with rice, naan bread or poppadoms.